From The History of Philosophy: A Short Survey

 Diogenes the Dog

 Antisthenes’ most famous pupil, and the one who gave the most distinct character to the school of Cynicism, was Diogenes (412-323 BCE), who came to Athens from the city of Sinope on the north coast of what is now Turkey.
-He was exiled from his home town when he and his father defaced the coinage of that city—an act of disrespect which in our times would be the equivalent of burning the flag.
+He was exiled from his hometown when he and his father defaced the coinage of that city, which was an act of disrespect that in our times would be the equivalent of burning the flag.
+The expression "change of currency" subsequently became a motto among the cynics for rejecting current social customs and living a self-sufficient live.
 Someone once criticized him for being exiled, and he responded, “You wretched man, that is what made me a philosopher!”
 In Athens he continually pestered Antisthenes to take him on as a student, eventually provoking the master to raise his stick to hit him.
 Diogenes put his head under the stick and said, “Strike, for you will not find any stick hard enough to drive me away as long as you continue to speak.”
 Antisthenes then took him on.

 As with his teacher, none of Diogenes writings survive, but an array of stories about his peculiar views and behavior give us a picture about what he believed.
 He lived as a beggar in the streets of Athens, sometimes residing in a barrel.
 He spent his days criticizing his fellow Athenians for their shallow lifestyles and blind adherence to social conventions that removed them from living freely according to the principles of nature.
 He said of himself that he adopted the same type of life as Hercules, preferring nothing in the world to freedom.
 He ignored subjects like music, geometry and astronomy, holding them to be useless and unnecessary.
 Someone once criticized him for philosophizing without possessing any knowledge; he responded, “If I only pretend to wisdom, that is philosophizing.”
 The most famous story about him is that he walked around during the daytime with a lit candle saying “I am looking for a genuine man.”
 His point was that few people lived as they should, try as we might to find them.
 This message is reflected in another story where, when returning from the Olympic games, someone asked him whether there was a great crowd there; he replied, “Yes, a great crowd, but very few men.”